PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ### File header (*YAML Front Matter*)

 Jekyll makes it really easy to set your post meta.
-The top of your file has to include few information like author or layout.
+The top of your file has to include some information like 'author' or 'layout'.

 Copy and paste the following line at the top of your new file and change the relevant values.